SergueiFedorov/CtaSharp/README.md

 Get ETA:

-Prives estimated time of arrival for upcoming stations based on the run number.
+Provides estimated time of arrival for upcoming stations based on the run number.
 This information is not always available.

 ```
 CtaTrainTracker trainTracker = new CtaTrainTracker("API_KEY");